laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 ### Making an enrolment decision as the host university

-1. Right click on the table labeled as "enrolment_business_decision", click on "View/Edit Data, click on "all rows"
+1. Right click on the table labeled as "enrolment_business_decision", click on "View/Edit Data", click on "all rows"
     - Each row within that table is a separate enrolment.
     - The "status" column is where you will change the enrolment decision to one of the [enrolment states](#enrolment-states).
     - When first seeing the table any enrolments that we have not made a decision on should be labeled as "NOT_CONSIDERED".